Privacy Policy

 9. Bot protection (Skriza Shield)

-To protect against automated access, spam and abuse we use our own data-minimal bot-protection system, “Skriza Shield” — no Google, no cookies, no cross-site tracking.
+To protect against automated access, spam and abuse we use our own bot-protection system, “Skriza Shield” — no Google, no cookies, no cross-site tracking.
+Shield guards the beta application, registration, sign-in and the appeal page in particular.
+The full description lives in the separate Skriza Shield privacy notice at skriza.com/shield-privacy; this section summarises the part that applies to skriza.com.

 If your access was temporarily blocked, you can verify you're human via an appeal page.
 You may optionally provide an email address; we assess its trustworthiness by domain (e.g. established provider vs. disposable address) and store the request for manual review.
-We use the email address solely to handle this unblock request.
+We use the email address solely to handle this unblock request; the appeal works without one, but then we cannot tell you the outcome.

 The legal basis is our legitimate interest in the security, integrity and availability of our systems and in preventing fraud and abuse (Art.
 6(1)(f) GDPR; see Recitals 47 and 49 GDPR, under which preventing abuse and ensuring network and information security constitute a legitimate interest).

-Abuse and block data (hashed IP, counters) are kept only briefly — typically minutes to a few hours — and deleted automatically.
+Abuse and block data (hashed IP, counters) are kept only briefly and deleted automatically — minutes to hours depending on purpose, the cross-site reputation counter in a rolling 24-hour window, and aggregate non-personal statistics counters for at most around 90 days.
 Appeal records with an email address are kept only as long as necessary for the review and for evidentiary and security purposes.
-You have, in particular, the right to object to this processing.
+You have, in particular, the right to object to this processing (Art.
+21 GDPR).

 10. Updates